tsrsilva/tsrsilva.github.io/docs/projects.md

 ### Finished projects ###

 #### Academic projects ####
-* **Additions to the taxonomy of Neotropical *Strumigenys* (Hymenoptera: Formicidae): description of new species, terminology alignment, and etymology of the generic epithet** - Silva, Ladino, Feitosa [Rev. Bras. entomol.
+* **Additions to the taxonomy of Neotropical *Strumigenys* (Hymenoptera: Formicidae): description of new species, terminology alignment, and etymology of the generic epithet** - Silva, Ladino, Feitosa.
+[Rev. Bras. entomol.
 69 (4), 2025](https://doi.org/10.1590/1806-9665-RBENT-2025-0006).

 #### Wikipedia and Wiktionary projects ####
 * Evaluating the [Ḳurʾānic translation of ʿ*ibād* (عِبَاد)](https://en.wikipedia.org/wiki/Talk:Ibad).